 So, what’s the business transfer market like at this time?

 This is a question we are constantly being asked, especially by business owners who have been contemplating selling their businesses.
 The short answer is : It’s a bit like the ‘curate’s egg’ – good in parts.
 To be more precise, there are more prospective buyers than we have ever known currently looking for quality businesses in the market sectors in which we specialise – industrial, commercial and business services.
-This is certainly not the case when it comes to businesses, for example, in the retail and catering sectors!
+This is certainly not the case when it comes to businesses, for example, in the retail and hospitality sectors!

 In the current market the emphasis from a buyer’s perspective is much more aligned to the level of profit and return on investment than it is to such as ‘lifestyle’ or other requirements.
 More and more people are looking for businesses which will provide them with higher personal incomes than they are currently able to achieve as opposed to those who are simply looking for a change to their working lives together with the prospect of having a business with good residential accommodation in a pleasant part of the country.
 So, for the majority of people it’s not a case of a “roses around the door” in a property with suitable living accommodation in a nice location which happens to have a business attached, it’s more likely to be much larger businesses making really good money but which are often found on industrial or trading estates, business parks or operated from a fleet of vehicles, etc. However, it should be noted that certain types of very profitable businesses are operated from the owners’ homes and often without the need for staff, stock or high overheads.
 Such businesses are currently attracting a great deal of interest, not only because they can be extremely profitable and easily managed, but also because they can be relocated to the purchasers’ homes, thus enabling people to acquire really good businesses without having to up sticks!